GeauxWeisbeck4/andrews-official-digital-garden/src/content/blog/trying-out-astro-db.md

   - "Tech Review"
 ---

 The Astro team continues to up their game with the hottest web framework on the market today by releasing their latest feature - Astro DB.
+I decided to try out a tutorial and then attempt to build something on my own using Astro DB.
+Here is what I learned.

+## Astro DB Overview

+Astro DB is built on